Skip to main content

 Ralph Workflow Aider

-What it is Operating system for autonomous coding: free open-source composable loop framework and AI orchestrator Terminal-based AI pair programming in your git repo
+What it is Free open-source composable loop framework and AI orchestrator for unattended coding runs Terminal-based AI pair programming in your git repo

 License AGPL (source) / CC0 (outputs) Free / Open source